 Inaugural Distinguished Global Law Visitor

-The International Law Society hosted a lunch-hour forum where Professor Scharf discussed with more than 45 students the topic, “Is Terrorism Worth Defining?”
+Prior to the speech, the Lewis & Clark International Law Society hosted a lunch-hour forum where Professor Scharf discussed with more than 45 students the topic, “Is Terrorism Worth Defining?”

 Professor Scharf is the John Deaver Drinko-Baker & Hostetler Professor of Law and Director of the Frederick K. Cox International Law Center at Case Western Reserve University School of Law.
 During the first Bush and Clinton Administrations, he served in the Office of the Legal Adviser at the Department of State.
 An internationally recognized expert in international criminal law, he is the author of over 70 scholarly articles and 13 books industry.